Infiniti151/blender-install-popos/README.md

 # README

-This repo allows installing/updating Blender in PopOS.
+This repo allows installing/updating Blender v2.83+ in PopOS.
 It uses the fish shell for both of those actions.
 It was created as the latest versions of Blender take a long time to appear in the official repo.
+Doesn't work with Blender verions <2.83 due to versioning differences.

 This repo includes two fish scripts:
 1. blenderi : For installing Blender
 2. blenderu : For updating Blender